You may be required to register with the police within 7 days of arrival in the UK. This requirement will be written on your UK visa.

 If you are required to register with the Police, you will need to obtain a Police Registration Certificate (PRC) at the Overseas Visitors Records Office (OVRO).

-Complete the 'Police Registration Proforma' online (not with an Apple Mac), and then print out a copy.
+Complete the 'Police Registration Proforma' online and then print out a copy.
 Please use below information to help you complete the online Proforma:

 - Previous non-UK Address: address at your home country